 Homework at Emerson

 Homework expectations have changed drastically in the past few years.
 The days of practicing math problems over and over and reading a story and answering questions at the end of the chapter are behind us.
 Current research has guided the decisions we make regarding homework expectations for Emerson students.
-I have attached two articles that have guided our our expectations for students in the following ways:
+I have attached two articles that have guided our expectations for students in the following ways:

 - Purpose: Supporting the instructional program at Emerson is the number one purpose of homework.
 Reading at home, becoming a more efficient mathematician, and practicing spelling and/or vocabulary at home are all great ways to support the work we do here.

 - Efficient Practice: Spending LOADS of time on homework is not best practice.
-Daily homework practicing spelling, math facts, and reading their chosen book(s) consistently are the best things you can do.
+Daily homework practicing spelling, math facts, and reading their chosen book(s) are consistently the best things you can do.

 Each grade level has a recommended amount of time students should spend on homework.
 Emerson’s expectations are as follows: